 Given a mask proposal $\vec{m^{3D}_{i}}$ corresponding to the $i$-th instance, we compute the visibility score $s_{ij} \in[0,1]$ for the $j$-th frame using the following formula:

 Here, $\mathit{vis}(i,j)$ represents the number of points from mask $i$ that are visible in frame $j$.
 Note that we assume that each mask is visible in at least one frame.
-We compute $\mathit{vis}(i,j)$ using the following approach: First, for each 3D point from the $i$-th instance mask, we determine whether the point appears in the camera's field of view (FOV) in the $j$-th frame.
+We compute $\mathit{vis}(i,j)$ using the following approach.
+First, for each 3D point from the $i$-th instance mask, we determine whether the point appears in the camera's field of view (FOV) in the $j$-th frame.
 To achieve this, we use intrinsic ($\ma{I}$) and extrinsic ($\ma{R}|\vec{t}$) matrices of the camera from that frame to project each 3D point in the point cloud to the image plane.
 We obtain corresponding 2D homogeneous coordinates $\mathbf{p_{2D}}=(u,v,w)^{\top}=\ma{I}\cdot (\ma{R}|\vec{t}) \cdot \Vec{x}$, where $\Vec{x}=(x,y,z,1)^{\top}$ is a point represented in homogeneous coordinates.
-We consider a point to be in the camera's FOV in the $j$-th frame if $w \neq 0$, and the $\frac{u}{w}$ value falls within the interval $[0,W-1]$ while $\frac{v}{w}$ falls within $[0,H-1]$, where $W$ and $H$ represent the width and height of the image, respectively.
+We consider a point to be in the camera's FOV in the $j$-th frame if $w \neq 0$, and the $\frac{u}{w}$ value falls within the interval $[0,W-1]$ while $\frac{v}{w}$ falls within $[0,H-1]$.
+Here $W$ and $H$ represent the width and height of the image, respectively.
 Next, it is important to note that 3D points that are in the camera's FOV are not necessarily visible from a given camera pose, as they might be occluded by other parts of the scene.
 Hence, we need to check whether the points are in fact \textit{visible}.
 In order to examine whether a point is occluded from a given camera viewpoint, we compare the depth value of the 3D point deriving from the geometric computation (i.e. $w$) and the measured depth, i.e. depth value of the projected point in the depth image.
 We consider points that satisfy the inequality $w - d > k_{\text{threshold}}$ as occluded, where $k_{\text{threshold}}$ is a hyper-parameter of our method.
 If the projection of a point from mask $i$ is not occluded in the $j-$th view, it contributes to the visible point count, $\mathit{vis}(i, j)$.
 Once we compute mask-visibility scores for each frame, we select the top $k_{\text{view}}$ views with the highest scores $s_{ij}$ for each mask $i$.
 Here, $k_{\text{view}}$ represents another hyperparameter.